The International Trade Blog arrow Export Compliance

 2. Request an Official Classification from BIS

 Your second option is to submit a commodity classification request online through the Simplified Network Application Process - Redesign (SNAP-R).
 You will need a Company Identification Number (CIN) before accessing the online SNAP-R system.
-For help applying for and answering questions about a CIN, visit the BIS’s SNAP-R FAQs page.
+For help applying for and answering questions about a CIN, visit the BIS’s SNAP-R video page.

 3. Rely on the Product Vendor